Celebrate dads and cars at Rock ‘n’ Roll Father’s Day Classic June 17-18

 “We’re still hoping for over 300 entries again,” he said.
 “Pre-entries are where we’re at normally, but with gas prices the way they are, it will be interesting to see who all comes.”

-Previous Father’s Day Classic shows have seen vehicles from Texas, Arizona, California, Wyoming, South Dakota and Colorado.
+Previous Father’s Day Classic shows have seen participants from Texas, Arizona, California, Wyoming, South Dakota and Colorado.

 Schuller said the club created the Father’s Day Classic to bring families together.